andres-aguayo/ASE_CodersWhoParty_Fall2017/README.md

 # scheduLIT
 ### A collaborative trip planning web application designed and built by CodersWhoParty.

+This repository contains all assignments, submissions, and code related to our semester project for Advanced Software Engineering (COMSW4156) taught by Gail Kaiser in the Fall of 2017 at Columbia University.
+TA mentor is Tuhin Chakrabarty.

 ## Group members:
 #### Dominique Gordon, dlg2156
 #### Matias Lirman, ml37007